kroyxt/elp-documentation/docs/proposals/official/README.md

 | 1,000          | **eu̯**fun        |
 | 1,000,000      | **je**fun        |

-Examples of numeric prefix use with number words:
+Examples of numeric prefix use with trinumerals:

 | Numbers        | Numeric Prefix                        | Breakdown                           |
 | -------------- | ------------------------------------- | ----------------------------------- |